 There's no shortage of things to do here!
 Here are a few great ideas, all within walking distance of the hotel:

 The Musee Huron-Wendat is a wonderful place to start your two-day trip.
 They are open Wednesday through Sunday, 9:00 am to 5:00 pm.
 Tours vary based on the season, with the most tours being available during peak season in the summer.

 Starting here will give you historical background into the area and community you're visiting.
 I was incredibly interested in the artifacts and the regalia and jewelry the Indigenous people have worn.
 There's a fantastic timeline of the Indigenous First Nations in relation to the area inside the museum as well.

 If you opt for a guided tour, you'll be able to ask questions for an enhanced understanding of the Wendake community and the region as it pertains to Quebec First Nations and their relationship and history with Europeans.

 Gaze at the Huron-Wendat Fresco

 It's just a walk away from the hotel to an overpass, where you can safely stand on the sidewalk and look down on this pretty mural.
 It was painted by two artists, Manon Sioui and Francine Picard, depicting the history of the Huron-Wendat Nation.

-A recurring motif you’ll see many times in Wendake Quebec is a turtle.
+A turtle is a recurring motif you'll see many times in Wendake, Quebec.
 This is because the continent is said to have formed from the back of a turtle shell.